-Since TYAN boards are manufactured with performance in mind, you should use add-in components that match.
-It is highly recommended that the memory DIMMs are installed prior to connecting the power supply.
+Since Tyan boards are manufactured with performance in mind, you should use add-in components that match.
 Some DIMM modules may seem to be high quality because of name or feel but that does not guarantee real-world usability.
-Some cheaper or OEM memory may have brandname components, but they may contain inferior or substandard parts which do not meet the critical tolerances our products require.
-Because of this, your memory may not work correctly in a TYAN board though it may work well in a competitor's board.
+Some cheaper or OEM memory may have brand-name components, but they may contain inferior or substandard parts which do not meet the critical tolerances our products require.
+Because of this, your memory may not work correctly in a Tyan board though it may work well in a competitor's board.
 This is because many of our competitors do not adhere to the strict tolerances required for high performance.
-If you buy a TYAN board, you are getting the best system available.
+If you buy a Tyan board, you are getting the best system available.
 To make installation easy and trouble free, get high quality parts.
-Some brands we recommend are Advantage Memory, Corsair Microsystems, Millenium, Kingston Memory, QesTec Incorporated, Unigen, Micron Technology, and Crucial Technology.
-These DIMMs have proven to be very stable on our boards and perform extremely well.
+For a list of recommended memory vendors, please visit Tyan's website at www.tyan.com - go to the "Memory Support" area in the Support Section.
+The website memory compatibility lists include DIMMs that have proven to be very stable on our boards and perform extremely well.